-Additional reports to fully disclose the operations of the County Department shall be tailored to meet the County Department's needs and enhance the ability to make timely and accurate decisions.
+Additional reports to fully disclose the operations of the county department of social/human services shall be tailored to meet the county department of social/human service's needs and enhance the ability to make timely and accurate decisions.
 Reports shall include but are not limited to such items as: comparison of budget to actual for programs or organizational units; efficiencies and economies in operations; and the results of specific programs and activities, as reflected in accomplishments, benefits, and effectiveness; and compliance with grant requirements and administrative policies.

-1.010.9.
+1.010.7.D.
 Internal Control